Whether it’s a good idea or not to transition to natural hair is a question a lot of people debate these days.

 I despised the baptism by fire experience of the relaxer but my hair was so sleek and shiny.
 However, this romance didn’t last long.

 As the years passed, I despised the relaxer more and more and lost significant amounts of hair while at it.

-It took a while but I finally arrived at the “no more relaxers” stage and just stopped relaxing.
+It took a while but I finally arrived at the “no more relaxers” stage in 2009 and just stopped relaxing.

 If you’re still on the edge of the decision to go natural, perhaps these 15 reasons might tip you over to the natural side.

 Top 15 Reasons to Transition from Relaxed to Natural Hair